 Origins of Filet Mignon

 Filet mignon is French, with filet meaning "thick slice" and mignon meaning "dainty."
-It first appears in American print in 1899.
-Filet mignon comes from the small end of the tenderloin (called the short loin) which is found on the back rib cage of the animal.
+This prized cut comes from the small end of the tenderloin (called the short loin) which is found on the back rib cage of the animal.
 This area of the animal is not weight-bearing, thus the connective tissue is not toughened by exercise.
 The result is extremely tender meat.